 * xe pool-recover-slaves

-The above fix was applied in one of our client environment where there were three xenservers running in a pooled environment with xen version 5.6SP2 installed in it.
-We were not able to access the other two hosts using xencenter when the master node went unresponsive and hence by making a slave node as master, we gained access to the pool.
+The above fix was applied in one of our client environments where three Xenservers were running in a pooled environment with Xen version 5.6SP2 installed in it.
+We were not able to access the other two hosts using Xencenter when the master node went unresponsive and hence by making a slave node as master.
+We gained access to the pool.

-actsupport is a hosting infrastructure management company which has 12+ years of extensive experience in hardware virtualization support and pool of experts for Citrix xenserver support, hyper-v server support, VMWare suupport and many more…
+actsupport is a hosting infrastructure management company which has 17+ years of extensive experience in hardware virtualization support and pool of experts for Citrix Xenserver support, hyper-v server support, VMWare support and many more…